 Four highlights from the fourth Republican presidential debate in Tuscaloosa

 The smallest field yet of GOP candidates faced off Wednesday in the fourth Republican presidential debate of 2023 in Tuscaloosa, Alabama, with the first salvos of the night aimed at former Ambassador to the U.N.
-Nikki Haley, while former President Donald Trump, who leads the field by a wide margin in the polls, held a closed campaign fundraiser in Florida.
+Nikki Haley, while former President Donald Trump, who holds a wide lead in polling, held a closed campaign fundraiser in Florida.

-Florida Gov. Ron DeSantis and entrepreneur Vivek Ramaswamy from the outset went after Haley, whose poll numbers have been improving after strong performances in the previous debates.
+From the outset, Florida Gov. Ron DeSantis and entrepreneur Vivek Ramaswamy had harsh words for Haley, whose poll numbers have been improving after strong performances in the previous debates.
 She was also endorsed a few days ago by the Koch-funded Americans for Prosperity, and a super PAC supporting her has received big donations from tech and Wall Street financiers.
-The fourth candidate on stage, former New Jersey Gov. Chris Christie, didn't get a chance to speak for about 15-16 minutes during the spate of attacks on Haley.
+The fourth candidate on stage, former New Jersey Gov. Chris Christie, didn't get a chance to speak for the first 15-16 minutes of the debate during the spate of attacks on Haley.

 But that soon changed, and Christie used his time to defend Haley against Ramaswamy, whom he deemed "the most obnoxious blowhard in America," and to take his GOP opponents to task for failing to speak out against Trump.